 The Chinese actress made her debut as an actress in 1997 after emerging as second runner up in the Miss Hong Kong Pageant in that same year.
 The baby-faced actress has won numerous awards for her efforts including the Best Actress Award and the My Favourite Female Character at the TVB Anniversary Awards.

-Who knew the gorgeous actress-host was 44?
+Who knew the gorgeous actress-host is 46?
 Chia began her career as a bright-eyed child actress with the Singapore Broadcasting Corporation.

 After completing her studies, she joined the Television Corporation of Singapore (predecessor of the MediaCorp broadcasting network).
 The actress who seems to defy the years lives and breathes her inside-out beauty philosophy.